Karen J. Rooney, Ph.D.

 Strategies for Efficient Study" (Rooney, 1990) are examples

-of strategies that support attention, guide information processing
+of strategies that support attention, guide information

-and facilitate memory storage/retrieval and were designed
+processing and facilitate memory storage/retrieval and

-to accommodate the cognitive and behavioral characteristics
+were designed to accommodate the cognitive and behavioral

-of Attention Deficit Disorder identified in the literature.
+characteristics of Attention Deficit Disorder identified

 Content Area Reading

-For students with ADD, certain concerns
+For students with ADD, certain concerns related to content

-attend to automatically.
+to automatically.

-In order to do this, strategies that guide
+In order to do this, strategies that guide the selection

-opposed to approaches that define the process after the selection
+approaches that define the process after the selection

 of the important detail has taken place.
 In order to accomplish